shivi-ai/examples/isolines/README.md

 ### Preparation

-To build a route, you will need a car (the associated consumption model of a vehicle will be applied to the routing algorithm), station database, origin, and a destination.
+To build an isoline, you will need a car (the associated consumption model of a vehicle will be applied to the isoline algorithm), and an origin.

-For this example, we use **Tesla model S**, **Hanover, Germany** as an origin, and **Aalborg, Denmark** as a destination point.
+For this example, we use **BMW i3s 94 Ah (2017 - 2018)**, **Frankfurt, Germany** as an origin.
 Chargetrip operates an extensive database of EVs, each with their specific consumption models.
 You can find more information about our database and available queries by checking [Chargetrip API documentation](https://developers.chargetrip.com/API-Reference/Cars/introduction).

-Our Playground has a station database that is populated with small set of EcoMovement station data.
-Importing your own database or using one of the databases Chargetrip has an integration with, is possible.
-For more details, contact us.

 ### Steps to take

-Once we have a car and station database, we can start planning the route:
+Once we have selected a car and the amount of polygons, we can create an isoline:

-1. We have to request a new route.
-For that we use the `newRoute` mutation.
-We will need to pass information about the car including SOC, origin and destination.
-The SOC is a variable in this mutation.
-As a result we will get an ID of a newly created route.
-You can read all the details about this mutation in our [Chargetrip API documentation](https://developers.chargetrip.com/API-Reference/Routes/mutate-route).
+1. We have to request an iosline.
+For that we use the `createIsoline` mutation.
+We will need to pass a car ID, origin and the amount of polygons.
+Adding season to the mutation is optional.
+As a result we will get an ID of a newly created isoline.
+You can read all about this mutation in our [Chargetrip API documentation](https://developers.chargetrip.com/API-Reference/isolines/mutate-isoline).
-2. With a route ID we can request route information and show the route on a map.
+2. With an isoline ID we can request polygon information and show the isoline on a map.
+Keep in mind that it takes a bit longer for an isloine to calculate, we show a loading bar because of this reason.
 We use [MapboxGL JS](https://docs.mapbox.com/mapbox-gl-js/overview/#quickstart) in this example.
-3. Using the slider we can request a new route when the SOC changes and show how this effects the route.

 ### Useful links